-UCreate literally has a DNA document that they’re sharing with the people who are going to join.
-They want people who are autonomous where they can work based on the given task without a need of micromanagement.
+Founder and Lightning literally has a DNA document that they’re sharing with the people who will join.
+They want autonomous people where they can work based on the given task without a need for micromanagement.
 They’re also looking for candidates who are super ambitious, risk-seeker and flexible.

-Matt says that the main component they’re keen on to achieve is being 100% transparent with the staff.
+Matt says that the main component they’re keen on achieving is being 100% transparent with the staff.
 They’re sharing all the numbers internally with them.
 The more transparency, the more context you can give people better.

 Tech tools to depend on

 Matt’s personal favourite is Slack as he says he couldn’t build the business without it.
-Not just to communicate among the team in London, it’s also very useful to get in touch with the team members in other countries.
-Another SaaS tool that is basically doing the same job for them but in terms of video call is Zoom.
+Not just to communicate among the team in London, it’s also handy to get in touch with the team members in other countries.
+Another SaaS tool basically doing the same job for them but in terms of video calls is Zoom.

 For the daily business tasks, Trello and Github come to Matt’s mind first.
 For the accountancy processes, they’re only using Zero for now.

 They’re mainly targetting geographical growth.
 In the future, they want to expand the business among the greatest startup ecosystems of the world, such as Sydney, New York, places around Europe and the UK.
 This is a massive ambition for them.
 They have 20 startups in their portfolio, but the goal is to make it 200 in the upcoming years.